sicz/docker-elastic-stack/README.md

 **This project is not aimed at public consumption.
 It exists to serve as a single endpoint for SICZ containers.**

-[Elastic Stack](https://elastic.co) is reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real time.
+[Elastic Stack](https://elastic.co) reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real time.

-This project brings playground to experiment with full Elastic Stack. simple copy your Logstash configuration to `logstash` directory, publish logstash input ports in `docker-compose.local.yml` and run Elastic Stack with command `make up`.
+This project brings playground to experiment with full Elastic Stack.
+Simple copy your Logstash configuration to `logstash` directory, publish logstash input ports in `docker-compose.local.yml` and run Elastic Stack with command `make up`.